Deedone/techadv-src/content/posts/webgl.md

 }
 ```
 It's not the best, but it works.
-And you hope you can learn something from it.
+And I hope you can learn something from it.

 # Ideas
 You can use this project as a template for future experiments.